EstherAlo/DAREY.IO-Projects/Project6/Project6.md

 ![pic5a](./images/pic5a.png)

+- sudo pvs to confirm

-- Add all 3 PVs to a volume group (VG) I run the following command:
+- Add all 3 PVs to a volume group:

 ```
 sudo vgcreate webdata-vg /dev/xvdh1 /dev/xvdg1 /dev/xvdf1